woocommerce/woocommerce/readme.txt

 == Changelog ==

+= 2.6.10 - X =
-* Fix API coupon expiry date.
+* Fix returned REST API coupon expiry date.
 * Fix missing attributes when an option is chosen by default on variations.
+This was the result of a Firefox 50 compatibility fix.
+In order to support both Firefox, Chrome, IE, and Edge we've done some refactoring of the variation add to cart scripts.
+This is a larger change than we'd hope to do in 2.6, but once that was needed.

 = 2.6.9 - 2016/12/07 =
 * Theme - Added support for Twenty Seventeen Theme.